Anteru/liara/docs/source/changelog/index.rst

 * Add support for "shortcodes", that is, function calls embedded in the document source.
 See :doc:`../content/shortcodes` for more details.
 * Add a new configuration option to load plugins from a directory.
 See :doc:`../reference/plugins` for more details.
 * Documents which fail to parse don't abort the build any more.
 Instead, a warning will be printed pointing to the broken document, and the processing will continue.
+* Markdown extensions can be configured now.
+See :doc:`../configuration` for more details.

 2.4.1
 -----